iiasa/docker-geoserver-1/README.md

 To bypass problems with missing headers from the reverse proxy you can try to set the proxy base url in the global settings of the web interface, e.g. to https://ene-geoserver-hotspots.iiasa.ac.at/geoserver/

+To setup geoserver for hotspots-explorer.org:
+- import hotspots layers using [ixmp_server_integration/import_map_layers](https://github.com/iiasa/ixmp_server_integration/blob/master/import_map_layers/import_hotspots.sh)
+- for the place names, the online service "stamen tiles" is used - nothing to do
+- sattelite images: import the lowres sattelite images (satellite-lowres-v1.2-z0-z5.mbtiles) as `geotools_coverage` to the hotspots workspace
+- import the hotspots styles like HS-magma

+To enable debugging, go to "Global Settings" and set the log location to `/opt/geoserver/data_dir/logs/geoserver.log`.

 -----------------------------------------